trln/solrtasks/README.md

 ### Rake tasks

 Rake tasks are automatically made available to a Rails application that uses this gem.
-For other kinds of application in which you want to access the tasks, try these (instructions from Andy Atkinson)[http://andyatkinson.com/blog/2014/06/23/sharing-rake-tasks-in-gems]
+For other kinds of application in which you want to access the tasks, try these [instructions from Andy Atkinson](http://andyatkinson.com/blog/2014/06/23/sharing-rake-tasks-in-gems).
+Once you've got the tasks loading, you can view them via `rake --tasks` (or `bundle exec rake --tasks`) -- they are in the `solrtask` namespace.

 ### Library

-`SolrTasks::Server` is the primary class for interacting with a Solr server, but you might want to use `SolrTasks::Fetcher` to automate installs.
+`SolrTasks::Server` is the primary class for interacting with a Solr server, but you might want to use `SolrTasks::Fetcher` to help automate installs.
 View the source code or generate documentation with `yard` for more information on usage.

 ## Development